- Application procedure and deadlines for BA and MA

 prof. dr. Honorata Sosnowska, head of the Department of Mathematics and Mathematical Economics, Warsaw School of Economics (SGH).

-The four-year doctoral program "Quantitative psychology and economics", launching in October 2019, will enable students to pursue cutting-edge research in a growing and exciting interdisciplinary field.
+The four-year doctoral program "Quantitative Psychology and Economics" (hereinafter: QPE), will enable students to pursue cutting-edge research in a growing and exciting interdisciplinary field.
 The program is mostly intended to prepare for careers in the academia and research units in the corporate world, including financial sector and the digital economy.
 The graduates will be ready to conduct both basic and applied research using new data and big data, such as those from the social media and Customer Relationship Management.

-Students with solid background in psychology, economics, neuroscience, or related fields and possessing strong analytical skills, as well as appetite for behavioural research are encouraged to apply.
+Students with solid background in psychology, economics, neuroscience, computer science, or related fields and possessing strong analytical skills, as well as appetite for behavioural research are encouraged to apply.

-The program is highly interdisciplinary, located at the Doctoral School for Interdisciplinary Studies, creating opportunities to take courses and work with students and faculty – based at the University of Warsaw and visiting professors – representing different fields.
-Our Ph.D. students take graduate-level courses in microeconomics, cognitive psychology, statistics and econometrics, machine learning and data science and more.
+The program is highly interdisciplinary, located at the Interdisciplinary Doctoral School, creating opportunities to take courses and work with students and faculty – based at the University of Warsaw and visiting professors – representing different fields.
+Our PhD students take graduate-level courses in microeconomics, cognitive psychology, statistics and econometrics, machine learning and data science and more.
 They can also make use of the large number of master-level courses taught at the University.
 In the process, they are given the theoretical and methodological foundation, as well as modern tools of data analysis, to conduct their own original research, under supervision of leading scholars representing both psychology and economics.

 The program is a collaborative project of three leading Faculties of the University of Warsaw, all of which have the highest academic category A+ and are routinely ranked as the best in the country: the Faculty of Economic Sciences, the Faculty of Psychology, and the Faculty of Mathematics, Informatics and Mechanics.
-Thanks to the funding secured by Poland's National Centre for Research and Development, we can offer the students extra stipends and research grants.
+The program builds upon he the success of several English-language masters’ programs, such as those in data science and quantitative finance.

 During the first year students focus on coursework.
 In particular, they take a course in microeconomics, offering an advanced take on such areas as game theoretic models of competition in the R&D and network effects in IT markets.
 They learn psychological theories most relevant to economic behaviour, including elements of cognitive psychology, social psychology, and emotion research.
 They also get a quick start on modern tools of data analysis; all the courses make use of popular, powerful, open-source coding language and software platform R. During the second and subsequent years the students focus on their own research, taking seminars in such fields as experimental economics and behavioural finance.
 The program also offers courses on research ethics, how to successfully apply for research grants and on the art of public speaking.
 The participants also master their teaching skills, under the supervision of senior faculty.